aliostad/TraceView/README.md

 A light-weight and cross-platform trace capturing and viewing tool _for developers_.
 Receives traces by UDP, and and they are then viewable/searchable using a web interface.
 Inspired by Sysinternal's [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).

+## CURRENTLY WORK IN PROGRESS

+There are no release at the moment but FAQ below should give you an idea what this project is about.

 ## FAQ's

 ### There are so many tracing/logging tools out there.
 Why adding this?

 Because they are targeted for production environments and as a result have many knobs and are pretty difficult to set up and configure.
 TraceView does not target such scenarios and is intended for running mostly on developer's machines while debugging - hence trivial to get started with.

+### If this is intended for development environment scenarios only, why persisted storage?

+The idea is that once you capture a trace, you might want to review it later.
+With an in-memory storage, as soon as you stop the docker container all traces will be lost.

 ### What are typical scenarios where I might need it?